cmhughes/latexindent.pl/documentation/sec-default-user-local.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Let’s use the example :numref:`lst:headings2` for demonstration
 throughout this .
-As discussed on , by default ``latexindent.pl`` will
+As discussed on
+:ref:`page lst:headings1 <lst:headings1>`, by default
-not add indentation after headings.
+``latexindent.pl`` will not add indentation after headings.

  .. literalinclude:: demonstrations/headings2.tex
  	:caption: ``headings2.tex``